NIEM/NIEM.github.io/model/concepts/index.md

 ## Advanced

-In addition to the basic concepts described above, NIEM defines additional concepts to reflect its conceptual model, improve reusability, and support well-defined information exchanges.
+In addition to the basic concepts described above, NIEM defines or uses additional concepts to reflect its conceptual model, improve reusability, and support well-defined information exchanges.

 {% assign advancedLinks = page.links | where: "group", "Advanced" %}
 {% include icon-list.html links=advancedLinks %}